 3. Travel in the off-season.

-I took my last trip as tourist season was picking up.
-I booked this trip during January, which is not a heavy tourist season in the United Kingdom.
+I took my last trip as summer tourist season was picking up.
+I booked my current trip during January, which is not a heavy tourist season in the United Kingdom.
 With the holidays over and the cold weather peaking, cheap tickets were easy to find.
-I’m excited to experience winter in Scotland – and so is my pocket!
+I’m excited to experience winter in Scotland — and so is my pocket!

 4. Stay in hostels.

 Staying in hostels rather than hotels can save you hundreds.
-For a week in Scotland, I paid $75.
+For an entire week in Scotland, I paid $75, total.
 You might be able to spend one night in a sketchy hotel for that price.
-For a lot of people, the thought of staying in a room with strangers can seem nerve-wracking, but it’s a lot safer than you might think.
+For a lot of people, the thought of staying in a room with strangers can seem nerve-wracking; but it’s a lot safer than you might think.
 Most hostels have lockers in which you can keep your valuables and 24-hour security.
 I also recommend staying in larger dorms.
 They are cheaper, safer, and provide more opportunity for meeting fellow travelers.
 If safety is still a concern, many hostels have female only dorms and extensive online reviews and safety ratings.
 I recommend checking out hostelworld.com for your next trip.

 5. Pack light.

 It is easy to find no-frills flights for highly discounted prices.
 I was able to fly from Warsaw to Prague for $10 and from London to Edinburgh for $13.
 However, with these no-frills flights, your allowable baggage is limited.
-You can check out my advice for traveling light here.
+You can check out my advice for traveling with a single bag here.

 6. Spend a lot of time shopping around.